publicissapient-france/workshop-backbone/README.md

 ### Bootstraping

-1. go to the projet folder and type "npm install"
+1. Go to the projet folder and type "npm install".

-2. launch the server ("node server.js") and open http://localhost:4000.
+2. Launch the server ("node server.js") and open [localhost:4000](http://localhost:4000).

 3. Ensure the page is displayed correctly.

 4. Open your favorite IDE then open index.html, which is filled with static content.
-The main objective of this workshop will be to dynamise this content using Backbone and the data delivered by the server.
+The main objective of this workshop will be to make this content dynamic using Backbone and the data delivered by the server.

 ### First Step : Bootstraping application and displaying the log table